"Security vs. Interoperability" Arguments: An Analytical Framework: Our Methodology

-\paragraph{``Security vs. interoperability'' arguments} Our framework's focus is on contexts in which a company that has significant market power\footnote{What counts as a relevant degree of market power for antitrust action depends on the competition laws and competition authorities in different jurisdictions.
-Our framework and contributions are agnostic to the precise threshold of market power prescribed by any given jurisdiction.} invokes security-related concerns to argue for preventing, deterring, or making economically onerous third-party developers' efforts to interoperate with the company's platforms or systems.
-Our scope thus includes the invocation of security concerns to argue against legislation and regulation that encourages or mandates that such a company interoperate with third-party developers' products or services.
-We call these \emph{``security vs. interoperability'' arguments}.
+We systematically reviewed cases where security comes up in the context of mandated interoperability in competition proceedings.
+We focus on EU cases, as there has recently been an extensive and well documented surge of relevant competition enforcement activity in the EU.
+Similar issues have arisen in US antitrust proceedings; we will note examples of prominent parallel US cases.
+We also briefly discuss a few key cases outside the EU in Section \ref{sec:generalizability}.

-We have found that ``security vs. interoperability'' arguments are often made in public statements, including developer- or consumer-facing material.
-They have also been used in the context of regulatory actions and lawsuits in some instances.
-In this paper, we focus on the arguments made in contexts where a formal legal or regulatory action has been taken, as they are comparatively well documented, and as the potential impact in such cases is more concrete.
-That said, our analytical framework generalizes to contexts not featuring any formal legal or regulatory actions.
+We first collected all cases in which there have been interoperability mandates related to digital technology, in the EU Commission's competition case database~\cite{ec_database} (henceforth, `EU Database').
+We then searched for discussions about security in the context of our selected cases.
+The resulting collection of discourse---from legal and regulatory proceedings, press releases and press coverage, developer-facing documentation, and consumer-facing information---forms the basis for our systematization and analysis.

-\paragraph{Scope of ``interoperation''} When products and services produced by one company (e.g., smartphones) support or facilitate user engagement with products and services developed by a third-party, (e.g., independent apps), we say they \emph{interoperate} and are \emph{interoperable}.
+The rest of this section details: (1) how we selected our cases; (2) high-level results of our screening process; (3) how we tagged these cases with relevant technologies; and (4) how we identified relevant security issues.

-For our purposes, interoperation comprises both \emph{technical interoperability} (e.g., what are the requirements for an app to be technically capable of running on a particular platform?) and \emph{interoperation policy} (e.g., which of the technically interoperable apps does a platform permit as a matter of policy?).
-Thus, if a third-party developer is blocked from offering their app on a platform even though it is technically compatible, we consider this an issue of interoperation (but not of specifically technical interoperability).
+\paragraph{What we mean by `interoperation'} We use \emph{interoperation} to refer broadly to practices in which products or services produced by one company (e.g., smartphones) support or facilitate user engagement with products or services developed by a third-party (e.g., independent apps).
+For our purposes, interoperation comprises both \emph{technical interoperation} (e.g., what are the technical requirements for an app to run on a given platform?) and \emph{interoperability policy} (e.g., which technically interoperable apps does a platform permit as a matter of policy?).
+We write \emph{interoperability} to mean \emph{the ability to interoperate}.